wigy/chronicles_of_grunt/README.md

 * Copy template files to distribution, if compile not in use.
 * Support additional static files in server.
 * Support for data files.
+* Support Typescript compilation.

 ### Not Yet Done

-* Support .jshintrc, if found.

 ## Future Ideas

 * Install task to run npm-install and then add it to appropriate `external` sections, finally run `libs` and `index`.
 * Configuration managenent for application.
 * Automatically check files node_modules/foo/foo.min.js when looking for libs.
+* Support .jshintrc, if found.